davidit17/books-recommender/README.md

 # books-recommender
-scrape books data from simania and simple books recommender and user based recommender
+scrape books data from simania and simple books recommender and user based recommender using knn